 8) In respecting human dignity, the

-journalist must
+journalist must avoid

 any allusion by text, image or sound to a person’s ethnic or national

-religion, gender, sexual orientation as well as to any illness or
+origin, religion, gender, sexual orientation as well as to any illness or

 physical or mental handicap that could be discriminatory in

-.
+character.
 The reporting of war, acts of terrorism, accidents and

 catastrophes by means of text, image and sound should respect the victims’